 When I started at Interstates, automation was a division, and our main focus was on panel building and traditional automation with an emphasis on plant floor automation.
 The abilities that we have added since that time include:

 - And I know there are many others!

 You get a very powerful combination when you take all that ability, along with turnkey electrical solutions, including electrical construction, power engineering, and instrumentation.

 Stability in any organization offers a great foundation.
 It allows companies to ride through some tougher times and offers things such as:

 - Development of people

 Interstates has experienced growth by implementing good systems and development opportunities.
-We have continued our traditional automation, but diversified into other areas offering us stability.
-Operational Technology Infrastructure & Security, Analytics, etc. are all areas that have given us diversity and stability.
-Our construction and engineering groups give us potential to work with different clients, industries, and geographies that also add to our stability.
+We have continued our traditional automation but diversified into other areas offering us stability.
+Operational Technology Infrastructure & Security, Analytics, etc., are all areas that have given us diversity and stability.
+Our construction and engineering groups give us the potential to work with different clients, industries, and geographies that also add to our stability.

-I believe there are some things we have done well that show that we have the ability to be agile.
+I believe there are some things we have done well that show that we can be agile.
 Much of that has been started by living our vision of Understanding Needs > Delivering Results.
 We have listened to our clients and have responded.
-Some recent offerings that we have developed or are developing include: Network asset management (NAM), Cybersecurity offerings, IIOT data collection systems, asset inventories for our clients, new features in our products, an international presence with more to come.
-We are also doing some things internally, which show our ability to be agile.
-Things like our long-term growth pipeline, our agile system for managing projects, and organizational changes with new divisions.
-All these things are exciting and good, and have helped us become who we are today.
+Some recent offerings that we have developed or are developing include network asset management (NAM), cybersecurity, IIOT data collection systems, asset inventories, new features in our products, and an international presence with more to come.
+We are also doing some things internally, which show our ability to be agile: things like our long-term growth pipeline, our agile system for managing projects, and organizational changes with new divisions.
+All these things are exciting and good and have helped us become who we are today.